ChouEdward/GameElf-Cleaner/README.md

 Remove junk, reclaim space, monitor your system and browse safely.
 Become the master of your own device with the ultimate cleaning app for your Android!

 ## Des
-Optimize and Clean
+Optimize and Clean<br>
-● Speed up your phone and remove junk safely
+● Speed up your phone and remove junk safely<br>
-● Clean application cache, download folders, browser history, clipboard content and more
+● Clean application cache, download folders, browser history, clipboard content and more<br>

 Reclaim Storage Space